 Like all great stories, the best science fiction, at its heart, is about people.
-We identify the genre based on its exploration of current and future technologies, systems and situations, but what those technologies, systems and situations really do is show us to ourselves.
-When we look at ourselves in unfamiliar situations, interacting with unfamiliar environments, like in science fiction, we gain a new understanding of humans.
-And that's amazing.
+We identify the genre based on its exploration of current and future technologies, systems, and situations, but what those technologies, systems, and situations really do is show us to ourselves.
+When we look at ourselves in unfamiliar situations, interacting with unfamiliar environments, like in science fiction, we gain a new understanding of ourselves.
+And that’s amazing.

 The best science fiction, I think, understands that it’s not just about world-building and writing about cool things.
 The best science fiction points to that relationship between character and environment and says, “Hey, look at this.
 Look at this person in this world.
 What does that mean and how do you feel about it?”
 It’s almost like spotting a typo.
 You didn’t see it before, but it was always there, and now you can’t unsee it.